jonom/silverstripe-environment-awareness/readme.md

 # Environment Awareness for SilverStripe

 Have you ever thought you were working locally, and deleted something from the live site?
 Me too!
 I guess we don't look at the URL bar enough.
-This module adds a notice to the CMS to let you know which environment you are working in.
+This module adds a notice to the CMS and front-end to let you know which environment you are working in.

 ![CMS menu comparison](docs/images/left-menu-comparison.png)

 ## Requirements

-SilverStripe 3.1+ (SS 3.5 tested)
+SilverStripe 4.5+ (^3.1 support with previous versions)

 ## Documentation